mhutch/mhutch.github.io/content/_posts/2009-05-08-moonlight-development-on-linux-with-monodevelop.md

 openSUSE build service ([1-click install for openSUSE 11.1](http://software.opensuse.org/ymp/home:MJHutchinson/openSUSE_11.1/monodevelop.ymp)).

+You just have to download and extract my
+{% file_link_removed /files/temp/MoonSDK-Preview-2009-05-05.zip Moonlight SDK %},
-You just have to download and extract my [Moonlight SDK](/files/temp/MoonSDK-Preview-2009-05-05.zip), extract it somewhere, then tell MonoDevelop where it using the `MOONLIGHT_2_SDK_PATH` environment variable:
+extract it somewhere, then tell MonoDevelop where it using the `MOONLIGHT_2_SDK_PATH` environment variable:

 ```bash
 export MOONLIGHT_2_SDK_PATH=/full/path/to/MoonSDK